akuramshin/Follow-Me-Robot/README.md

   - For the compass I bought the Triple-axis Accelerometer+Magnetometer (Compass) Board - LSM303.
 This module includes both and               accelerometer and magnetometer, but I only used the magnetometer pins from the board.
   - As the power source for my motors I used the AJC® Brand 12 Volt 7Ah Sealed Lead Acid Battery.
 This battery is quite large due to its       large capacity and is a bit overkill, but I had it available and it fit on my robot chassis.
   - To power the arduino I used a portable battery bank, like the one you can use to charge your phone.
+  - I used an Android phone to run my app since I coded the app in Android Studios.
+The newer the phone, the better the GPS coordinates       provided by the phone will be.

+The Defenitions.h file is where I defined all of my pins so change the values accordingly.